dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/onboarding_in_educational_domain.md

 The uSelf Issuer Agent responds with a **direct_post** challenge, requesting Maria to present her PID credential.
 This is not optional—it's a **mandatory step** that forms the foundation of all subsequent trust relationships.

 **User Experience**: Maria's wallet displays:
-- "⚠️ **Identity Verification Required**: To issue your Educational ID, the university must verify your foundational identity"
+- "**Identity Verification Required**: To issue your Educational ID, the university must verify your foundational identity"
-- "🆔 **Spanish PID Required**: Please present your Person Identification Data (PID) issued by Spanish authorities"
+- "**Spanish PID Required**: Please present your Person Identification Data (PID) issued by Spanish authorities"
-- "🔒 **Security Notice**: This verification is mandatory under eIDAS 2.0 regulations"
+- "**Security Notice**: This verification is mandatory under eIDAS 2.0 regulations"
-- "ℹ️ This information will be used only for identity verification purposes"
+- "This information will be used only for identity verification purposes"

 #### Step 8: Consent and Privacy
 *Maria takes control - but verification is mandatory*